 6. Feeding and watering

 Alongside feeding, watering is essential to all lawns.
-A lawn lacking water will start to change colour and loose its spring, causing the grass to stay flat if walked on.
+A lawn lacking water will start to change colour and lose its spring, causing the grass to stay flat if walked on.

 7. Top dressing

-This is used to build up and improve the quality of the existing soil, providing additional drought resistance and drainage, whilst evening out any imperfections.
+Is used to build up and improve the quality of the existing soil.
+Providing additional drought resistance and drainage whilst evening out any imperfections.

 As with all other maintenance the soil type for your garden will need to be checked in order to get the correct materials and consistency when creating your top dressing.